 How to setup Microsoft Teams meetings for students and teachers is more applicable these days than ever before.
 It is a great way for educators to hold meetings online for a class environment with students, no matter where everyone is.
 How to setup Microsoft Teams meetings need not be a mysterious process, as you now have this guide.

 As an educator you might want to meet the entire class, or perhaps you simply want a meeting with a sub-group to go over a project you've set for them.
-Whatever the purpose, Teams allows you to see and hear one another over video chat while also having access to the various sharing tools for documents, calendar plans, and more.
+Whatever the purpose, Teams allows you to see and hear one another over video chat while also having access to the various sharing tools for documents, calendar plans, and much more.

 The easiest way to get a meeting setup is to use the Teams desktop client or web app.
 So this is where we will start.